 Targets have a minimum height of 1.5 meters and a maximum height of 3.5 meters as measured 10 meters in front of the bunker.

-Targets are thrown up to 110 mph depending on the target height to get the 76 m +/-1 m meter distance required.
+Targets are thrown at an average speed of 62 mph depending on the target height to get the 76 m +/-1 m meter distance required.

 The maximum target angle is 45 degrees.